14all-agency/shopify-llms-txt-directory/https-swaravcreations-com.md

   - [Insurance for total more $500](https://swaravcreations.com/products/package-protection-shop-224701-3243?variant=47149070680320)
     Availability: Available
     Price: $7.98 CAD
-- [Forever Love Necklace & Earring Set – 14K White Gold | Swarav Creations](https://swaravcreations.com/products/forever-love-necklace-earring-set): A heartwarming gift of elegance and sparkle.
-The Forever Love Necklace & Earrings Set from Swarav Creations features 14K white gold and radiant CZ stones.
+- [Forever Love Necklace & Earring Set – 14K White Gold | Swarav Creations - Swarav Creations](https://swaravcreations.com/products/forever-love-necklace-earring-set): Give your loved one a gift that will make their heart swell!
+The Forever Love Necklace and Cubic Zirconia Earring Set by Swarav Creations radiates elegance and timeless charm — a stunning symbol of devotion and affection.
+This luxurious pairing of necklace and earrings can be worn together for a dazzling statement or separately for everyday sophistication.
+Crafted with 14k white gold finish and brilliant cubic zirconia stones, it offers a breathtaking sparkle that captures light — and hearts — from every angle.
+Whether for a birthday, anniversary, Valentine’s Day, or just to say I love you, this jewelry set makes every occasion unforgettable. ✨ Necklace Specifications: 14k white gold finish 6.5mm round-cut cubic zirconia crystal centerpiece Pendant dimensions: 0.8" (2.2cm) × 0.7" (1.8cm) Adjustable cable chain: 16" – 22" Lobster clasp attachment ✨ Earring Specifications: 14k white gold finish 6mm round-cut cubic zirconia crystals Post-style backing for secure fit 🎁 Packaging:Each piece arrives in a complimentary soft-touch box, perfect for easy gifting.Upgrade to the mahogany-style luxury box featuring a brilliant LED spotlight to make your presentation truly unforgettable. - Swarav Creations
-  Updated: 2025-10-26T14:44:55Z
+  Updated: 2025-10-26T23:33:46Z
   Vendor: ShineOn Fulfillment
   Product Type: Jewelry
   Availability: Available